Trade Forex Trading

 Total= 1000 - 500

-Total= $500 you have just lost half of your trading account balance
+Total= $500 you've just lost half of your trading account balance

-In money management leverage guidelines: It's always recommended to stay below 1:10 ratio which's also still high, most professional money managers use 1:2 meaning they trade only two lots for every $100,000 dollars in their trading account.
+In money management leverage guidelines: It's always recommended to stay below 1:10 ratio which is also still high, most and many professional experienced money managers use 1:2 leverage meaning that they trade only two lots for every $100,000 dollars in their account.

 Get More Tutorials and Topics: